-- Avoid the Dreaded G Rating: Early on, prior to production, Carpenter noticed that the violence was only minimal to warrant a PG rating (PG-13 had not yet been introduced), and still wanted to retain a scene of edginess.
+- Avoid the Dreaded G Rating: Early on, prior to production, Carpenter noticed that the violence was only enough to warrant a PG rating (PG-13 had not yet been introduced), and still wanted to retain a scene of edginess.
 More swearing was added including a joke the bullies make around Arnies last name, Cunningham, to get it up to an R rating.

 - Making Use of the Twin: Alexandra Paul has a twin sister called Caroline.
 She stood in for her in several scenes just as a joke.